 If you don’t pay, the lender can sue you.
 If you don’t have a defense to the deficiency, the lender will get a judgment against you.
 Once the lender has a judgment, it can use various methods to collect it, including garnishing your wages or taking funds from your bank account.
 (Learn more about how judgment creditors can collect.)

-Generally, if you do not have any defenses to the deficiency, you have the following options to deal with it.
+Generally, if you don't have any defenses to the deficiency, you have the following options to deal with it.

 If you owe a deficiency and have resources available, you may choose to simply pay the full amount you owe.
 This is potentially a good course of action when the deficiency is relatively small and you have access to enough money to cover the balance.
 Sometimes, it makes sense to obtain a low interest loan from a bank, credit union, friend, or family member.
 This option allows you pay the lender in full now to avoid stressful collection activity and added interest charges.

 Many lenders will be willing to set up a reasonable payment plan to allow you to pay off the deficiency balance over time.
 The lender may require that you set up automatic payments from your bank to ensure you make your scheduled payments.
-Some lenders will ask you to sign a legal agreement, called a stipulated judgment, in which you agree to pay the full amount of the deficiency according to the agreed upon payment plan.
-If you don’t make the payments as agreed, the judgment permits the lender to begin garnishing your wages or bank accounts without having to go to court first.
+Some lenders will ask you to sign a legal agreement in which you agree to pay the full amount of the deficiency according to the agreed upon payment plan.